Maritime climate adaptation

-Addressing maritime climate adaptation becomes crucial as the industry confronts the impact of climate change.
+Addressing maritime climate adaptation becomes important as the industry confronts the impact of climate change.
 With rising sea levels, intensified weather events, and shifting ocean currents, challenges abound.
 These dynamics are projected to amplify, significantly reshaping diverse maritime professions.

 The maritime industry is actively embracing maritime climate adaptation to counter the challenges posed by climate change.